swidler/roam-python/README.md

 	-r reference genome for use in histogram matching
 	-re flag for logging info--use when logging not desired -an flag for running annotation--use when annotation not desired

-    The stages are "create_ancient_files", "create_modern_fies", "DMR", "permute", "permutstat", and "plotmethylation".
+    The stages are "create_ancient_files", "create_modern_fies", "DMR", "fdr", "permute", "permutstat", and "plotmethylation".

     The first 2 stages, create_ancient_files and create_modern_files, take text files from the RoAM process and convert them into pickled files that the rest of the process uses.
 They are prerequisites to the other stages.
 They can be run alone or with the other stages, but need not be run more than once for a given group of samples.

     The DMR step compares the methylation of the samples and finds differentially methylated regions.
-It creates both a text file and a pickled file of the DMR object, for use by the subsequent stages.
+It creates 2 text files in the specified dump directory (DMR_gen_<timestamp>.txt lists input parameters and results, while DMRs_<timestamp> has the data in tab separated format), and a pickled file of the DMR object in the specified object directory (DMR_obj_<timestamp>), for use by the subsequent stages.
+It also outputs a log file in the current dir (DMR_log.txt) with info about the parameters used and DMRs found.

+    The fdr (False Detection Rate) step filters the DMRs to the desired FDR level.
+It also notes the thresholds used at the end of the DMR_log file created in the DMR step.
+It outputs 2 text files in the dump directory (filtered_DMR_gen_<timestamp>.txt and filtered_DMRs_<timestamp>, as above), and a log file in the current dir with info about the thresholds and the ratio obtained for each combination.

-    The permute step scrambles up the DMR groups to validate the DMRs found and the permutstat step calculates the statistical significance of the results.
+    The permute step scrambles up the DMR groups to validate the DMRs found.
+For each permutation, it creates 2 text files in the dump directory as above (DMR_gen_<timestamp>.<permutation #>.txt and DMRs_<timestamp>.<permutation #>.txt), and a log file in the current dir (p<permutation #>_groupDMRs.txt) with info on parameters used and DMRs found.
+This step also outputs a pickled file of the DMR object in the specified object directory (DMP_obj_<timestamp>) for use in the permutstat stage.

+    The permutstat step calculates the statistical significance of the results of the permute step.
+It outputs a text file in the dump directory (pstat_<timestamp>.txt) with the resulting statistics and p-values.

-    The plotmethylation step creates a plot of a specific DMR to compare its methylation between samples and groups.
+    The plotmethylation step creates a scatter plot of a specific DMR (meth_plot_<chromosome>_<DMR index>.png, in the dump directory) to compare its methylation between samples and groups.

     When done adjusting the config file, run the run_DMRs.py script.

 Warnings